trans/march5/DESIGN-II.md

   - Omit empty arrays.

 Hashing this CBOR yields the Interface CID used in `bindings` and in the namespace `interface` field.

+During compilation the interface can be synthesized automatically by inspecting each exported word: lift its parameter/result types and accumulated effect set into the \`symbols\` array so the contract always mirrors the actual graph semantics.

 ### RAM View (Compiler-only)